japanoise/emsys/README.md

-# emsys - emacs-family editor for msys
+# emsys - ersatz-emacs text editor

-[Gomacs][gomacs]' little sister - lighter, more compatible.
-As before, based on the [tutorial][tutorial].

-## Why you might want to try it

-emsys gives you an editor with Emacs keybindings without having to use full-on Emacs - useful if you're used to the Vi(m) way of relying more on the shell than the editor's features for advanced tasks, but hate modal editors or prefer Emacs bindings.

-emsys is very hackable.
-Being based on [Build Your Own Text Editor][tutorial], the basic internals of the editor are very well documented and a small community exists around hacking on very similar editors.
-The code is laid out quite logically, and I'm working on moving it into separate files with a logical layout so there's no hunt-the-function rubbish going on.
-It uses the very simple and logical "array of rows" data structure rather than the confusing ropes, gap buffer, or mmap data structures.

-emsys supports UTF-8 editing out of the box.
-UTF-8 bugs are the highest priority tickets to fix besides crashes or corruption.

-emsys is compatible with any unix-like environment that uses VT100/xterm escape characters.
-The name actually comes from its intended use-case in my own setup - as the "em" that will turn up on msys2. msys2 compatibility is thus another high priority.
-If you've tried to use Godit, Gomacs, or uemacs on msys2 and run into trouble, this is the editor for you!

-If you care about that sort of thing, emsys is very small - as of 1bd6009 only 41k unstripped on my x86_64 Linux box, a little less than ed (the standard text editor) but a little more than the world's smallest, [e](https://github.com/japanoise/e).
-A feature planned in future will be release builds that you can easily wget onto a box run by a luddite sysadmin that only installed Vi(m).

-On topic with that, emsys has very little in the way of dependencies - to build, just a C compiler, standard library, and a termios - none for runtime.
-I'm thinking maybe of using PCRE2 for more advanced features, but that's installed basically everywhere anyway.
-Other than that, any new features added will endeavor to only introduce single-header libraries at most.

-## Why you might hate it

-emsys is, like many in the ersatz-emacs sphere, "religious".
-This means:
+An ersatz-emacs text editor for unix-like systems (and msys, hence the name!) with no dependencies.
+It's not much, but it punches above its weight class!

+## Pros

+* Small terminal executable editor with Emacs keybindings
+* Supports many useful Emacs features like infinite undo, filtering regions, keyboard macros, etc.
+* Simple codebase based on the venerable tutorial [Build Your Own Text Editor][tutorial].
+* Decent UTF-8 support out of the box with no configuration.
+* No dependencies, just a VT100/xterm-type terminal and termios.h to build.

+## Cons

-* There's no configuration except through editing the source code (I may go for a config.h header like suckless)
+* No configuration except through editing the source code
 * Lines in files are always separated by one linefeed (\n, ^J), including a final LF at the end of the file.
 * Files and keyboard input are always in the One True Encoding, UTF-8.
 * Files are plain text and do not contain nulls (though they may contain other control characters)
-* Files are not outrageously huge (there's specialist tools for those)
-* Features are "put up or hack up" - I am very welcoming of good PRs.
-Let's work together to get the new feature you wrote into the editor - but I will not do it for you.

-emsys currently has some minor bugs around rendering; nothing serious, they could likely be fixed by a steady hand that took the time to understand the code.
-They don't bother me too much for now, so I'm leaving them alone until they do.

-Features I don't currently plan to support:
+* Files are loaded entirely into memory using the "array of lines" data structure, making emsys unsuitable for large files or those that don't fit in memory (use [joe](https://joe-editor.sourceforge.io/) in Emacs emulation mode)

+## Anti-features

 - Syntax highlighting - too complex, would bloat the executable.
 I am open to a good PR, though.
 - Vi(m) keys - just use vim.
 If you care about space or dependencies or whatever, you can use elvis or busybox vi or something.
 If you fork and make a vi version, however, open a ticket and I will link it here.
-- Lisp - just use Real Emacs™ or [Gomacs][gomacs].
+- Lisp - just use [Real Emacs™](https://www.gnu.org/software/emacs/) or
+  [Gomacs][gomacs].
 - Horizontal splits - it would complicate the rendering code, especially if I continue to support multilines.
 Explore the [Gomacs][gomacs] commit/issue history if you don't believe me!